K. Kavitha

-Kalvakuntla Kavitha (born 13 March 1978) is an Indian politician who serving as a Member of the Legislative Council (MLC) from Nizamabad since 2020.
+Kalvakuntla Kavitha (born 13 March 1978) is an Indian politician who served as a Member of the Legislative Council (MLC) from Nizamabad.
 Earlier she served as a Member of Parliament from Nizamabad Lok Sabha Constituency from 2014 to 2019.
-She is the daughter of former Chief Minister of Telangana, K. Chandrasekhar Rao.
+She is the daughter of former chief minister of Telangana, K. Chandrasekhar Rao.

 Earlier she was a member of Bharat Rashtra Samithi party, she was suspended from BRS on 2 September 2025 for ‘anti-party activities’.

 Early life and education

 Kalvakuntla Kavitha was born in Karimnagar to K. Chandrashekhar Rao and Shobha.
 Her father is leader of Telangana Movement and first chief minister of Telangana state.
 Her father is from Chinthamadaka village in Siddipet District, Telangana.

-She completed her bachelor’s degree in Engineering from VNR Vignana Jyothi Institute of Engineering and Technology, Hyderabad.
-She did her master’s degree in Computer Science from the University of Southern Mississippi, United States.
+She completed her bachelor’s degree in engineering from VNR Vignana Jyothi Institute of Engineering and Technology, Hyderabad.
+She did her master’s degree in computer science from the University of Southern Mississippi, United States.

 K. Kavitha is married to Devanapalli Anil Kumar, a businessman.
 They have two sons.

-Professional Career

-Kalvakuntla Kavitha began her professional journey as an IT professional in the United States, where she worked in the technology sector after completing her Master’s degree in Computer Science.
-Her experience abroad provided her with valuable global exposure and professional insight, shaping her worldview and deepening her understanding of international systems and governance.
-Despite being miles away from home, Kavitha remained deeply connected to her Telangana roots.
-The growing momentum of the Telangana statehood movement inspired her to return to India and actively contribute to the region’s social and political transformation.

-Transition to Public Life

-While living abroad, Kalvakuntla Kavitha remained closely connected to developments in her homeland and became increasingly aware of the growing Telangana statehood movement, spearheaded by her father, K. Chandrashekar Rao.
-This deepening sense of connection and purpose inspired her to return to India and play an active role in the movement.

-Upon her return, Kavitha dedicated herself to the cause of Telangana, mobilizing youth, women, and cultural groups to build widespread awareness and unity.
-Her efforts marked the beginning of her transition from a professional career to public life, rooted in her commitment to social justice, cultural revival, and regional empowerment.